-- Have regard to any relevant management plans and strategies under other Acts, and to any relevant entry in the Historic Places Register, and to various Fisheries regulations; and to consistency with plans and proposed plans of adjacent territorial authorities; - Take into account any relevant planning document recognised by an iwi authority; and - Not have regard to trade competition." - 11.8.2 The Auckland Plan discussed in previous sections is the Spatial Plan for Auckland and a strategy prepared under another Act (the Local Government (Auckland Council) Amendment Act 2010) which applies to the land. - 11.8.3 The Crown land (Parcel B and Parcel C) is held under the Reserves Act, but neither block has been classified. - 11.8.4 There is no building or feature on the site which is on the Historic Places Register, nor are there any known archaeological sites on the subject land. - 11.8.5 There is no relevant planning document by an iwi authority that affects the subject land. - 11.8.6 The adjacent land feature of Te Tatua a Riukiuta is of critical importance to iwi and the community, and is subject to a range of plans and strategies.
-Relevant to this is the reserve management plan for Big King Reserve, and the extensive discussions under the Tamaki Collective and the future ownership and governance of Te Tatua a Riukiuta. - 11.8.7 While these matters do not directly affect the land subject to this private plan change request, nevertheless the plan change and concept plan have been developed in recognition of the significance of Big King Reserve and Te Tatua a Riukiuta.
+Have regard to any relevant management plans and strategies under other Acts, and to any relevant entry in the Historic Places Register, and to various Fisheries regulations; and to consistency with plans and proposed plans of adjacent territorial authorities;

+- Take into account any relevant planning document recognised by an iwi authority; and - Not have regard to trade competition." - 11.8.2 The Auckland Plan discussed in previous sections is the Spatial Plan for Auckland and a strategy prepared under another Act (the Local Government (Auckland Council) Amendment Act 2010) which applies to the land. - 11.8.3 There is no building or feature on the site which is on the Historic Places Register, nor are there any known archaeological sites on the subject land. - 11.8.4 There is no relevant planning document by an iwi authority that affects the subject land. - 11.8.5 The adjacent land of Te Tatua a Riukiuta is of critical importance to iwi and the community, and is subject to a range of plans and strategies.
+Relevant to this is the reserve management plan for Big King Reserve, and the extensive discussions under the Tamaki Collective and the future ownership and governance of Te Tatua a Riukiuta. - 11.8.6 While these matters do not directly affect the land subject to this private plan change request, nevertheless the plan change and concept plan have been developed in recognition of the significance of Big King Reserve and Te Tatua a Riukiuta.
 The open space zoning and other initiatives are intended to appropriately connect to this major open space, and to respect the cultural and spiritual significance of the Maunga.
 A significant landscape buffer is provided to the eastern side of the Maunga.